Medical Malpractice Insurance Coverage

 Coverage and Implications

-1. Coverage for Employers and Facilities:
+Coverage for Employers and Facilities

-2. Scope of Coverage:
+Scope of Coverage

-• Independent Contractors: Some policies may also cover the facility for acts committed by independent contractors working under the facility’s supervision, although this depends on the specific terms of the policy.
+Medical malpractice insurance generally covers negligent acts committed by employees—such as doctors, nurses, and technicians—while performing their job duties.
+Some policies may also extend coverage to acts committed by independent contractors working under the facility’s supervision, depending on the specific terms of the policy.

-• Shared Defense: In case of a claim, the insurance provides legal defense for both the individual provider and the facility, covering legal fees, settlements, and judgments.
+Shared Defense: In case of a claim, the insurance provides legal defense for both the individual provider and the facility, covering legal fees, settlements, and judgments.

 Request a quote